Sintel The Game

-Sintel The Game is a video game, developed using Blender based on the Blender Foundation movie Sintel.
+Sintel The Game is a video game based on the Blender Foundation film Sintel.
+Both the game and the film were developed using Blender.

 Plot

 The game centers on a teenage girl named Sintel who is searching for a dragon she befriended in childhood.
-In this game Sintel has come across Garway and its corrupt guards.
+In this game, Sintel has come across Garway and its corrupt guards.
 She helps the residents rise up against these guards.
 The game includes her journeys through Garway.

 Development

+A pre-demo version of Sintel The Game was shown off for the Blender Summer Game Contest in January 2011, and came in 2nd place.

+The 0.1 Alpha version of Sintel The Game was published for download in July 2012, on the game's official website.
+The 0.2 Alpha version was published in September 2013, and remains the latest version released.

-Sintel The Game will accept any .blend file put into its "Levels" folder as a level.
+Sintel The Game accepts any compatible .blend file put into its "Levels" folder as a level.
 It will be accessible from the game and can be played.
 Anyone who has Blender may make a level.

 Sintel The Game uses a large number of Python scripts to control AIs, run the Level Manager and save the character's position.
-A few of these scripts are based upon some Python coded for the Blender Foundation open game Yo Frankie!, but the majority is coded either as a Blender feature or by the Sintel The Game team.
+A few of these scripts are based on some Python scripts coded for the Blender Foundation open game Yo Frankie!, but the majority is coded either as a Blender feature or by the Sintel The Game team.

-Sintel The Game (including all images, models and logic) is under the Creative Commons License Attribution 3.0 Unported except for all the Python code which is under the GNU GPL.
+Sintel The Game (including all images, models and logic) is under the MIT license.